digitalnature-ie/igr/README.md

 #> 3 POINT (453000 4000) Z 530 040
 ```

+To include Irish grid references (with spaces) in the result using tidy
-The equivalent in tidy r:
+r:

 ``` r
 p_sf <- p_sf |>